muhammeta7/Final-Project/README.md

   6. Notice how the top of the page has a "To connect using a driver via the standard MongoDB URI" link.
   7. These parameters were passed into the following format...
   `MONGO_URL="mongodb://<username>:<password>@<mlab url>.mlab.com:<portnumber>/<dbname>" meteor run android-device --mobile-server=https://<appname>.herokuapp.com`

+Note that as of 2021, mLab has been replaced with Mongo Atlas.